Tour type: Private

 Local hotel star ratings may vary slightly from international standards.
 Accommodation is based on double or twin en-suite rooms with air conditioning.
 All couples will be given a private double room.

 Our trips can feature a mix of different transport options.
 We want you to feel like you’re really experiencing the country you’re travelling through, but at the same time we want you to finish journeys refreshed enough to enjoy the next stage of the tour.
 The terrain, route taken and public transport options in Morocco mean that we use air conditioned private vehicles throughout this tour.
-These include 4x4 landcruiser style vehicles and minivans, subject to the size of the group.
+These include 4x4 landcruiser style vehicles, cars, minivans and minibuses, subject to the size of the group.

 Our Morocco tours include a 24-hour airport meet & assist service in Casablanca/Marrakech airports (depending on the exact itinerary), your arrival and departure airport-hotel transfers and all other transfers.